hygull/bibtex/README.md

 <h3 id="example9">Example 9 - Get BibTeX (.bib) as an object</h3>

-> Check [Citing and referencing in LaTeX - using BibTeX (pdf)](https://www.imperial.ac.uk/media/imperial-college/administration-and-support-services/library/public/LaTeX-and-BibTeX-branded-jan-2016.pdf), it might be very useful to understand the standard structure of a Bib(.bib) file.
+> Check [Citing and referencing in LaTeX - using BibTeX (pdf)](https://gitlab.com/hygull/tech-pdfs/blob/master/latex/bibtex/Citing-And-References-in-LaTeX-BibTeX.pdf), it might be very useful to understand the standard structure of a Bib(.bib) file.
->
-> **Note:** Currently, the code can only process the Bib(.bib) file
-> with only 1 bib specification like any of the below 2 formats.
-Later
-> it will be extented to support processing the Bib file with multiple
-> bib specifications.

     @entryType{key,
        field1 = "value1",